No Remote Access to Online Resources

 You may experience problems because of your browser version, browser settings, outdated plugins, etc. We recommend checking if your browser needs to be updated.
 Steps for looking up what version browser you're running, and how to update the browser are listed below:

 Find out if the library resource you're using only allows so many users to access the resource at one time (fortunately, this is only a handful of resources).
 The easiest way to identity if the resource you're trying to access has this restriction, is to find the resource through the A-Z Database List.
-If there is a people icon next to the resource, hold your cursor over the icon to see how many users can access the resource at the same time.
+If there is a limited number of users, the database description will tell you how many users can access the resource at the same time.

 Visit the library's page that lists any system updates or known issues, or go to 'Is it down right now?' to monitor the status of the website you're trying to access to check if the resource might be down or experiencing a larger issue that is causing access issue.